 Granular and suspension flows

-Computational method developments to study both granular and suspension flows under different physical and external conditions.
+Computational method developments to study both granular and suspension flows under different physical and external conditions with special focus on rheology.